ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > @api {GET} /dedicatedCloud/{serviceName}/datacenter
 >

-A task is launched to :
+A task is launched to:

 - Check if no destination VPG still exists on the datacenter: they MUST be removed.
 - Switch the Zerto Replication option (subscription) from the old to the new vDC.